dnhen/xtense/README.md

 3. Either restart your server, or in your server console run the command 'sm plugins load <plugin_name.smx>'.

 ### Xtense Core Suite (CS:GO Jailbreak Modules)
-The Xtense suite is developped primarily for CS:GO Jailbreak server types.
+The Xtense Core Suite is developped primarily for CS:GO Jailbreak server types.
 It is developed in a modular, lightweight way to allow server owners to pick and choose exactly what features they want on their server without overloading on unnecessary plugins.

 - **Welcome** (xtense_welcome)
   - Welcome displays in the server chat and server console, the steamID and username of all connecting and disconnecting players, with a built in 30 second cooldown to prevent user spam, e.g. "\[STEAM_0:1:12903982\] Bob is joining the game."